As an app development company, our clients sometimes ask us “Can you add more developers so we can finish the app sooner?”.

 Ask any two developers the best way to approach a complex problem and you will get two different answers, maybe even three or four.

-If minor details like choice of UNIX editors, or whether to use spaces or tabs can lead to disagreement among developers, think about what happens when two or three or ten developers disagree about the best way to handle a complex problem that might have many legitimate solutions.
+If minor details, like whether to use spaces or tabs, can lead to disagreement among developers, think about what happens when two or three or ten developers disagree about the best way to handle a complex problem that might have many legitimate solutions.

-Even if developers are of the same mindset, and agree upon the architecture, development language, frameworks and even a shared coding style, the act of development itself adds complexity.
+Even if developers are of the same mindset, and agree upon the architecture, frameworks and even a shared coding style, the act of development itself adds complexity.

 Figuring out where something happens in code that you haven’t written, can take hours.
 Looking through thousands of lines of source code and trying to grasp what is going on is a daunting task.